-Job Job Description Type of Training Estimated No. of Range of Hours Average Cost per Post- Retention No. Trainees Class / Lab СВТ Trainee Wage 1 Retrainee Business Skills Comm Skills 89 08-200 0-26 \$805 \$18.34 Priority SB<100 Computer Skills Continuous Impr.
-Weighte 35 • and delivery company that utilizes its proprietary transportation management software system (TMSS) to monitor shipments internationally and domestically.
+Job Job Description Type of Training Estimated No. of Range of Hours Average Cost per Post- Retention No. Trainees Class / Lab CBT Trainee Wage 1 Retrainee Business Skills Comm Skills 89 08-200 0-26 \$805 \$18.34 Priority SB<100 Computer Skills Continuous Impr.
+Weightee 35 • and delivery company that utilizes its proprietary transportation management software system (TMSS) to monitor shipments internationally and domestically.
 The Airspace TMSS platform provides their customers with direct visibility to the driver throughout the entire delivery process while providing customers with notifications based on location, status, and estimated time of arrival.
-The company is a freight forwarder that works directly with independent contractor drivers not included in ETP funded training. -- --- industries.
-In addition, the Company works with other businesses that require international and domestic transportation of goods for business-to- business transactions.
+The company is a freight forwarder that works directly with independent contractor drivers not included in ETP funded training. -- --- within the healthcare, aerospace, and technology industries.
+In addition, the Company works with other businesses that require international and domestic transportation of goods for business-to- business transactions. -- ---